Systemic Enzyme Formula supports:

 Systemic and proteolytic enzyme research over the years suggests that fibroids in women and swollen prostate glands in men are indications that the body has not been able to get past inflammation.
 The resulting fibrous tissue usually accumulates toxins that have not been adequately removed by the body.

-Serrapeptase Research: Anti-inflammatory Activity
+Serrapeptase Research: Immune Response

 For nearly 40 years, serrapeptase has been at the heart of systemic enzyme therapy.
 Systemic enzymes such as serrapeptase have been used for optimal cell, tissue, organ and metabolic function.
 Likewise, companies, health practitioners and consumers have turned to the original Exclzyme formulation for their systemic enzyme therapy needs.

 Researchers in India conducted a study to assess the response of serrapeptase in patients with carpal tunnel syndrome (CTS).
 They wanted to determine if a conservative, non-surgical approach would be beneficial.
 Twenty patients with CTS were evaluated clinically after 6 weeks taking serrapeptase.
 Sixty five percent showed significant clinical improvement, which was supported by improvement in electrophysiological parameters.
 No significant side effects were observed.
 The doctors concluded that serrapeptase therapy may prove to be a useful alternative conservative treatment.1